Ericsaliway0/MOSID/README.md

-## Adaptive Chebyshev Graph Neural Network for Cancer Gene Prediction with Multi-Omics Integration
+## Multi-Omics Integration with Spectral GNNs for Identifying Cancer Driver Genes

 This repository contains the code for our project,
-**"Adaptive Chebyshev Graph Neural Network for Cancer Gene Prediction with Multi-Omics Integration,"**
+**"Multi-Omics Integration with Spectral GNNs for Identifying Cancer Driver Genes,"**
 submitted to the Journal of Bioinformatics Advances.